Table of Contents

 It appears that American workplaces are still rife with substance use.
 The use of drugs and alcohol at work is still a substantial problem, impacting productivity, employee health, and workplace safety.
-In fact, it has to be an ongoing issue since, according to the NCADD, 70% of the nearly 15 million adults in the U.S. who use illegal drug are, indeed, employed.
+In fact, it has to be an ongoing issue since, according to the NCADD, 70% of the nearly 15 million adults in the U.S. who use the illegal drugs are, indeed, employed.

 In Which Industries Are Employees Using Drugs and Alcohol at Work?

 When discussing which careers might contribute most to on the job substance abuse it might be assumed that high stress executive positions might top the list, but others, while represented in the data, surpass these careers for substance abuse.
 Also notable is the fact that careers such as first responders, emergency personnel, police, and fire are associated with high job stress and subsequent high rates of substance abuse, zero tolerance policies and random testing act as a deterrent for these individuals to use a substance while working.